Pascal66/MoonCalc/README.md

 MoonCalc
 ========

-New php class for all moon calculations
+Static use is necessary with an include (object isnt declared) Php class for some moon calculations

 REFERENCES: Meeus, Jean.
 "Astronomical Algorithms, 1st ed."
 Willmann-Bell.
 Inc. 1991.